Bulk upload dataset records

 After processing completes, the dashboard opens and your new datasets appear in the Draft tab.

 Well done!
-Now that you have created the datasets, you must submit them for review to move them through the publication process.
+Now that you have created the dataset records, you must submit them for review to move them through the publication process.
+To understand the dataset record lifecycle after creation, see: The dataset record lifecycle.